rishab-t0910/stat432_final_project/README.md

 2. Calculate sensitivity and specificity

 ### 6 April 2024
 Trimmed down the number of predictors and scaled the inputs.
 It seems like a better model now.
 Calculated the accuracy scores, and also checked the quality of the model against the training data.
-Again, could be better but we are moving in the right direction.
+Got the testing error down to 16.5%.
+The model could be better but we are moving in the right direction.

 ##### Next Steps
 1. Cluster analysis to see if 3 classes are correct for life expectancy